Abhishek3689/Python_programming_excercises/PythonAssignmentSolution.md

 Ans36.
 We can access the elements in a list by indexing.

 Q37.
-Write a code to access the word "iNeuron" from the given list.
+Write a code to access the word "Python" from the given list.
 ```
 lst = [1,2,3,"Hi",[45,54, "Python"], "Big Data"]
 ```